-A French army raid in Mali eliminated numerous terrorists to include Amadou Kufa, a top Jihadist leader.
+A French army raid in Mali eliminated numerous terrorists including Amadou Koufa, a top Jihadist leader.
 Although the French military didn’t state it, such a precision raid would have to involve special operations forces.
 The French army announced that more than 30 terrorists were put out of action as a result of the operation, which took place in the Mopti region, in central Mali.
 The French army spokesperson, however, didn’t clarify if the above number includes killed as well as captured terrorists.

 What began as a small-scale rebellion in the barren desert of Northern Mali, quickly transformed into a full-blown insurgency that threatened to devour the whole of the country, and spill over into the neighbouring countries.

-Days before the operation, Kufa had recorded a call-to-arms video alongside senior leaders of al-Qaeda in the Islamic Maghreb (AQIM).
+Days before the operation, Koufa had recorded a call-to-arms video alongside senior leaders of al-Qaeda in the Islamic Maghreb (AQIM).

 Chief of Staff of the French Armed Forces, General François Lecointre, described the operations as highly complicated, involving numerous ground and air assets, plus the cooperation of the Malian military.
 It involved Mirage 2000 fighters, C-135 tankers, surveillance drones, and Tiger attack and Gazelle transport helicopters.